Maps of City Campus | Alexandria

 Meeting Entry Requirements

-Requirements for entry are clearly outlined in the College Prospectus.
-Prospective students provide full information upon application which includes personal details, Christian life details, educational qualifications (including Year 12 results for Bachelor level students and evidence of satisfactory IELTS score, or similar evidence showing capabilities in the English language for international students of whom English is not his or her first language), character references (including Pastoral Reference Form), work history during the last five years, musical achievements, police details, medical details and financial details.
-In particular, a compelling sense of purpose and fulfilment in vocational development is an essential part of student entry and progression requirements.
+Requirements for entry are clearly outlined in the College marketing material.
+Prospective students provide full information upon application which includes personal details, Christian life details, educational qualifications (including Year 12 results for Bachelor level students and evidence of satisfactory Academic IELTS score, or similar evidence showing capabilities in the English language for international students of whom English is not their first language), character references (including a Pastoral Reference Form), work history during the last five years, criminal history, medical details including learning difficulties and financial declarations.

 This information is then used to complete an Application Checklist by the Admissions Team to ascertain the suitability of the applicant and to detect any potential disabilities or difficulties that may affect their studies.
 The Pastoral Reference Form is particularly important in this process.
 Continue reading “Student Admissions”